 - The use of stucco combined with stone/brick in complementary colours is encouraged; - Stucco details/ mouldings should have a continuous unbroken appearance.
-All joints should be seamless in appearance; and - Use of stucco on large empty wall planes is not permitted.
+All joints should be seamless in appearance.

 2.4.6.5 Trim

 - A 150mm-frieze board should be installed on all elevations, and returned to a logical break point or incorporated into a corner detail (on elevations of reduced visibility); - Porch columns should appear to support a continuous beam exposed (150mm deep) below the porch soffit; - A substantial amount of trim colour may be white to harmonize the streetscape, but trim colours complementary to the design of house may be considered on design merit.